sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - It is usually very cheap to run AWS Lambda so it’s very popula

 ## Amazon API Gateway
+- **Build, deploy and manage API**
 - Example: building a serverless API
     ![Alt text](image-156.png)
 - Fully managed service for developers to easily create, publish, maintain, monitor, and secure APIs
-- Serverless and scalable
+- **Serverless** and scalable
-- Supports RESTful APIs and WebSocket APIs
+- Supports **RESTful APIs** and **WebSocket APIs**
 - Support for security, user authentication, API throttling, API keys, monitoring...

 ## AWS Batch
-- Fully managed batch processing at any scale
+- **Fully managed** batch processing at any scale
-- Efficiently run 100,000s of computing batch jobs on AWS
+- Efficiently *run 100,000s of computing batch jobs* on AWS
 - A “batch” job is a job with a start and an end (opposed to continuous)
-- Batch will dynamically launch EC2 instances or Spot Instances
+- *Batch will dynamically launch EC2 instances or Spot Instances*
-- AWS Batch provisions the right amount of compute / memory
+- AWS Batch provisions the right amount of compute/memory
 - You submit or schedule batch jobs and AWS Batch does the rest!
-- Batch jobs are defined as Docker images and run on ECS
+- *Batch jobs are defined as Docker images and run on ECS*
-- Helpful for cost optimizations and focusing less on the infrastructure
+- Helpful for **cost optimizations** and **focusing less on the infrastructure**

 ## AWS Batcch - Simplified Example
 ![Alt text](image-157.png)